If you believe that taxation is theft, you're certainly not alone.

 However, if you’re looking for a crypto tax service, here are a few companies worth checking out:

 We hope this guide was helpful!
 There's a lot of fear and uncertainty surrounding crypto taxes, but if you get your accounting right, it's not so difficult.

 Accounting starts with the payment.
-If you'd like see how Gilded can automate your crypto workflow from payments to accounting, schedule a discovery call with one of our crypto accounting experts.
+If you'd like see how Gilded can automate your crypto workflow from payments to accounting, schedule a Gilded Group Demo.